sachicali/homebrew-claudeswap/README.md

 # Claude Swap

-A safe and robust tool to swap between Z.ai, MiniMax, GLM, and standard Anthropic Claude configurations with dynamic model mapping and performance optimization.
+A safe and robust tool to swap between GLM providers (Z.ai), MiniMax, and standard Anthropic Claude configurations with dynamic model mapping and performance optimization.

 ## ⚠️ IMPORTANT: Set Your Credentials First